manuelgrabowski/KeepInventorySortedSimple/README.md

 aware that anything beyond this core functionality might be removed in upcoming versions (see below).

 While the mod is technically only required on the server, you should install it on server _and_ client.
 If you only install it on the server, vanilla clients can use it via the `/kiss` commands only.
+Due to a [known issue with Modrinth](https://github.com/modrinth/knossos/issues/1612), I've marked the mod as `Required` on the client.

 ## Changes from original mod